ytang19-glitch/FR3-Vision-Guided-Sorting-Cell/Relevant_papers.md

 ```
 This paper introduce a method removing the need for manual engineering of reward specifications
 a  approach for learning skills without manually engineered rewards

+Physical Object Understanding with a Physically Controllable World Model